raspberrypilearning/relax-stretch/en/step_8.md

 How would you like to improve your program?

-Here is your chance to add some of your own details and ideas.
+Here is your chance to add some of your own ideas.

 **How about adding a new exercise routine?**

-You could use some of Nadia's currently unused costumes or even duplicate an existing costume and edit it to make a new position costume of your own!
+Using some of Nadia's currently unused costumes or even duplicate an existing costume, edit the costume to make a new position costume of your own!

 Would you use the `say`{:class="block3looks"} or `Text to Speech`{:class="block3extensions"} for the instructions?
 It's completely up to you.

 **You could even add controls to change the speed of the routines.**

-You could use a new `variable`{:class="block3variables"} to control the `wait`{:class="block3control"} times and how long it takes to `say`{:class="block3looks"} instructions.
-You could make something similar to the arrows being used to control the number of repetitions.
+You could use a new `variable`{:class="block3variables"} to control the `wait`{:class="block3control"} times and how long it takes to `say`{:class="block3looks"} the instructions.
+You could create more buttons to control speed, like the arrows to control the number of repetitions.

 --- no-print ---